HOW TO GET YOUR COVID-19 VACCINATION

 Which vaccine is available at Yellowhawk?

 The Pfizer vaccine.
-More information from the FDA and Pfizer.
 The vaccine is given in two doses (3rd if eligible).
 You must have both doses to be fully vaccinated.
 On August 23, 2021, the FDA approved the first COVID-19 vaccine.
 The vaccine has been known as the Pfizer-BioNTech COVID-19 Vaccine, and will now be marketed as Comirnaty, for the prevention of COVID-19 disease in individuals 16 years of age and older.
-The vaccine also continues to be available under emergency use authorization (EUA), including for individuals 5 through 15 years of age and for the administration of a third dose in certain immunocompromised individuals.
+The vaccine also continues to be available under emergency use authorization (EUA), including for individuals 6 months through 15 years of age and for the administration of a third dose in certain immunocompromised individuals.

 Can you mix and match vaccine brands?